ebolzico/Fulltime-Force-Task/README.md

     Once there, you will execute the command 'npm install' and let the computer do it's job.
     When it finishes, you will place yourself in the 'client' folder and execute the same command.

-    When you've done with the previous instructions, you will place yourself in th general folder and execute 'npm start'.
+    When you're done with the previous instructions, you will place yourself in th general folder and execute 'npm start'.
 This will start the app.

 ## Usage: